Application of Genetic Algorithm to Estimate the Large Angular Scale Features of Cosmic Microwave Background: Formalism

 where $n$ denotes the pixel index (corresponding to some direction vector $\mathbf{\hat{n}}$), $Y_{\ell m}$ are the standard spherical harmonics, and $a_{\ell m}^i$ are called the harmonic coefficients of the $i$th map.
 The multipole index $\ell$ is of special importance because it indicates the underlying angular scale ($\theta_{\ell} \sim 2\pi/\ell$).
 The cross-correlation of the harmonic coefficients of maps $i$ and $j$ is also called the cross power spectrum, defined by

 The auto-correlation of the harmonic coefficients of the $i$th map is called its angular power spectrum, $C_{\ell}^i$.
-The CMB angular power spectrum is the single, most important quantity we would like to accurately estimate by finding an optimal clean CMB map from multifrequency observations.
-All observed maps consist primarily of CMB and foreground.
-Various foreground emissions are not thermalized, hence, they do not have a blackbody spectrum unlike CMB, which follows the thermal blackbody distribution with great accuracy \citep{1994ApJ...420..439M}.
-Hence, across different frequency bands, the thermodynamic temperature of the foreground patches varies whereas the CMB temperature will be constant.
-ILC exploits this fact as a benefit of multifrequency observations.
+The CMB angular power spectrum is the single, most important quantity we would like to accurately estimate by finding an optimal clean CMB map from multifrequency observations. \\

-Apart from foreground, detector-noise is also one of the components that contaminates the observed CMB signal.
-Although small amount of noise is present on all angular scales, it is dominant only on the smaller angular scales of the data which are irrelevant for this work.
-Furthermore, noise from any two frequency channels is uncorrelated \citep{2003ApJS..148..135H, 2007ApJS..170..288H, 2003ApJS..145..413J, 2007ApJS..170..263J}, more to the advantage of ILC.